trilitech/tezos-developer-docs/src/pages/baking/risks/index.md

 The inactive baker must wait for seven cycles after reactivating their account, before they can bake again.

 This mechanism is designed to ensure that a baker who is no longer active, does not slow down the chain.

+## Conclusion

+Being a baker doesn't come without risks but by following the proper precedures one can be confident in baking properly and reaping the rewards of doing so, in addition to being a valuable actor in the Tezos network.